 In a report noted QST is a potentially useful tool for measuring sensory impairment for clinical and research studies.
 However, QST results should not be the sole criteria used to diagnose pathology”.
 The AAN indicated that malingering and other nonorganic factors can affect the outcomes of the test results.
 They also noted that well-designed studies to compare the various types of QST devices and methodologies are indicated and should include patients with abnormalities detected solely by QST.

 The American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM) published a technology literature review on QST (light touch, vibration, thermal, pain).
 The review concluded that QST is a reliable psychophysical test of large- and small-fiber sensory modalities but is highly dependent on the full patient cooperation.
 Abnormalities do not localize dysfunction to the central or peripheral nervous system, and no algorithm can reliably distinguish between psychogenic and organic abnormalities.
 The AANEM review also indicated that QST has been shown to be reasonably reproducible over a period of days or weeks in normal subjects, but, for individual patients, more studies are needed to determine the maximum allowable difference between 2 QSTs that can be attributed to experimental error.

-Quantitative sensory testing, including but not limited to current perception threshold testing, pressure-specified sensory device testing, vibration perception threshold testing and thermal threshold testing, is considered investigational.
+Quantitative sensory testing, including but not limited to current perception threshold testing, including computer assisted sensory examinations, pressure-specified sensory device testing, vibration perception threshold testing and thermal threshold testing, is considered investigational.

 There is insufficient evidence that the use of quantitative sensory testing for the noninvasive assessment and quantification of sensory nerve function is as accurate as conventional tests.
 Questions remain about reference values in normal populations and the reproducibility of test results.
 In addition, there is a lack of evidence that use of quantitative sensory testing impacts patient management or improves the net health outcome.